ZheZhangEcon/zhezhang-econ.github.io/papers.md

 ## Working in Progress

 - Project on insurance and chronic disease (with Julie Shi and Wanyu Yang)
-- Project on Pollution and quality of life (with Runhao Zhao)
+- Medical risk sharing and grassroot entrepreneurship, (with Zhenggang Wang and Zenan Wu).